AqwamCreates/DataPredict/docs/API/Others/Tokenizer.md

 #### Parameters:

 * tokenizedItemArray: An array containing all the items.
 The position of the items in the array indicates the token number.

+#### Returns:

+* TokenizerObject: An object that allows the conversion of tokens and items.

 ## Functions